Results trends 2024: GCSEs

 Results for this year’s GCSEs were similar to those awarded in 2023.
 The approach to grading returned to pre-pandemic arrangements in England last year, and this year Northern Ireland and Wales have completed their transition to pre-pandemic arrangements.

 Every year there are small fluctuations in results.
-This can be due to changes in the cohort of students and changes to qualifications and course choices over time
+This can be due to changes in the cohort of students and changes to qualifications and course choices over time.

 Increased entries